-The Real Story Of The Trump Draft Deferment, Did He Dodge The Draft With A Medical Excuse?
+The Real Story Of The Trump Draft Deferment: Did He Dodge The Draft With A Medical Excuse?

 — Jean Umstead (@JeanUmstead) December 30, 2016

-But Snopes, an organization known for getting to the bottom of situations provided a paperwork timeline documenting Donald Trump’s draft deferment.
-Selective Service has records for Donald J. Trump from 1964-1972, available to the public under the Freedom of Information Act.
-Though Donald Trump attended the New York Military Academy before going to the University of Pennsylvania, at the end, Trump was classified 4-F, not qualified for military service.
+But Snopes, an organization known for getting to the bottom of situations, provided a paperwork timeline documenting Donald Trump’s draft deferment.
+Selective Service has records for Donald J. Trump from 1964 to 1972 available to the public under the Freedom of Information Act.
+Although Donald Trump attended the New York Military Academy before going to the University of Pennsylvania, Trump was classified 4-F, which means he was not qualified for military service.

 RELATED REPORTS BY INQUISITR